Azure/Industrial-IoT/docs/manual/readme.md

 <img src="media/image26.png" style="width:5.49479in;height:3.88851in" />

-In the dialog above, it can be seen that the certificate **Microsoft.Azure.IIoT** has been trusted by KepServerEx.
-Only once this is done the data can be exchanged between the OPC UA server (in this case KepServerEx) and the Azure Industrial IoT platform (specifically OPC Publisher Edge module and OPC Twin Edge module).
+In the dialog above, it can be seen that the certificate **Microsoft.Azure.IIoT** has been trusted by Kepware `KepServerEx`.
+Only once this is done the data can be exchanged between the OPC UA server (in this case `KepServerEx`) and the Azure Industrial IoT platform (specifically OPC Publisher Edge module and OPC Twin Edge module).

 OPC UA certificates used by the OPC Publisher Edge module and the OPC Twin Edge module are self-signed certificates generated when the modules start up and if the certificates don’t already exist.
 However, each time a Docker container starts up, all previous state of the container is removed.
-To avoid re-establishing trust by each OPC UA server on-premises after each restart of the modules, the certificates can be persisted to the local filesystem of the host gateway (where IoT Edge as well as the Docker containers EdgeHub and EdgeAgent and of course OPC Publisher module and OPC Twin module run on).
+To avoid re-establishing trust by each OPC UA server on-premises after each restart of the modules, the certificates can be persisted to the local filesystem of the host gateway (where IoT Edge as well as the Docker containers `EdgeHub` and `EdgeAgent` and of course OPC Publisher module and OPC Twin module run on).
 To do this, the filesystem directory within the container needs to be mapped to an existing filesystem directory on the host through a [bind mount](https://docs.docker.com/storage/bind-mounts).
-For example, for the OPC Publisher running in “standalone mode” (i.e. without the use of its companion cloud microservices), this can be achieved via the following highlighted container create options:
+For example, for the OPC Publisher running in “standalone mode” (i.e., without the use of its companion cloud microservices), this can be achieved via the following highlighted container create options:

 ```json
 {